DVDFab Blu-ray Copy Review 2026: Decryption Tests, User Feedback, and Fixes

 What if it still won't fit?

 If the original BD50 is almost completely full, the default BD25 target size (about 23000 MB) may still be a bit too large for your blank disc.
-In that case, go to Settings → Drives → Blu-ray Write and manually lower the target size for 25GB discs, then try again.
+In that case, go to Settings, under Drives, then Blu-ray Write, and manually lower the target size for 25GB discs, then try again.

 Conclusion